Skip to navigation Skip to content

 If the child will be studying outside Australia for less than 6 weeks, they will remain on their parent/guardian's Health Care Card.

-If the customer has indicated that their child is/was studying outside Australia, this must be referred to appropriately trained Smart Centre staff in Customer First using Fast Note - select Auto text, use Families > Updates > FTB Child Overseas Study Details.
+If the customer has indicated that their child is/was studying outside Australia, this must be referred to appropriately trained Smart Centre staff using Fast Note - select Auto text, use Families > Updates > FTB Child Overseas Study Details.

 Appropriately trained Smart Centre staff only